RickCogley/RCC-Hugo2015/content/post/20160207-so-you-want-to-learn-programming.md

 ## How to Continue

 So, as this post is long, the activities themselves also require a significant effort and time, to get through with any reasonable amount of success.
 What should you do next?

 A few ideas:

 ### Find Good Projects

 You should find good projects to work on.
 Use Github advanced search to find popular open source projects with a lot of stars, or a lot of active participation.
 Participate, learn newly, apply what you already know.
 Popular projects are welcoming, have strong guidelines and codes of conduct, and have good support.

-Everyone is working for free, but, if you play your cards right and do what you can to participate in a positive way, you have a great chance of getting your questions answered.
+In open source projects, most everyone is working for free, but, if you play your cards right and do what you can to participate in a positive way, you have a great chance of getting your questions answered.
+Just give back however you can.

 There are massive amounts of information online, almost too much.
 Some good resources are (the sometimes-hostile-to-newbies) [Stack Overflow](http://stackoverflow.com), or [Treehouse](https://teamtreehouse.com) and [Codementor](https://www.codementor.io), and the concept of the [#Askadev](https://twitter.com/hashtag/askadev) hashtag.

-have a project
-not too much at once
-focus and apply what you learned before

 ### Learn Software Dev